Tax PlanningReduce Your Tax Liability With Correct Capital's Financial Advisors in St. Louis

 If you start a Donor-Advised Fund, you’re able to contribute a significant amount right away for an instant tax deduction and suggest distributions over the coming years.

-Once you reach age 70½, you’re eligible to make a qualified charitable distribution by transferring up to $105,000 annually from your IRA directly to a charity without tax consequences.
+If you are over 70½, you can make a qualified charitable distribution by transferring up to $105,000 per year from a traditional IRA directly to a charity, tax-free.
 If you are 73 or older, that donation also counts toward your required minimum distribution, which may reduce both your future required distributions and tax burden.

 Common Tax Planning Mistakes for Naperville, IL Individuals and Families